ronyut/biochem/README.md

 	- option to hide comments
-when new question is added log the correct answer in history DONE add authority check to visibility toggling of a question + answer adding DONE fixed critical bug in makeJson.php
+when new question is added log the correct answer in history DONE add authority check to visibility toggling of a question + answer adding DONE fixed critical bug in makeJson.php DONE order question in print view by titles DONE combine titles of same group DONE